vmikk/GSMc-Fungi.github.io/docs/index.md

 # Funding

 Funding of the fieldwork and shipping comes from the GSMc partners.
-Molecular work is performed by students in the MMC lab and is funded by the following grants: Estonian Science Foundation (grants PRG632, rein), MOBERC, EEA and Norway grants, Novo Nordisk Foundation and King Saud University (DSFP-2021-2023).
+Molecular work is performed by students in the MMC lab and is funded by the following grants: Estonian Science Foundation (grants PRG632, PRG1615), MOBERC, EEA and Norway grants, Novo Nordisk Foundation and King Saud University (DSFP-2021-2023).